 I only use essential oils from Young Living.
 I have found them to work better than other brands I’ve tried.
 You have to use double the amount of other, cheaper essential oils to get the same scent and health benefits and many essential oils on the market aren’t even effective (because I’ve tried many of them) for improving health issues.
 I’ve used Young Living’s oils for years to help keep my family healthy, and haven’t been disappointed yet!
 Learn more about them here.Print

-All natural gentle and moisturizing foaming hand soap recipe.
+A gentle, moisturizing and natural foaming hand soap recipe.

 - 4 tbsp.
 Castile Soap (or 1/3 of the bottle) (I like Dr. Bronner’s in Peppermint, Almond and Lavender for hand soaps)